Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/deploy-website-github-actions/guide.en-gb.md

 cat /home/<user>/.ssh/deploy_key
 ```

 To allow GitHub Actions to automatically connect to your VPS, add the private key in a secret repository on GitHub.
 This will allow GitHub to deploy your website via SSH.
-Follow the steps in the “Creating secrets for a repository” section of the [GitHub official documentation](https://docs.github.com/gb/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
+Follow the steps from the "Creating secrets for a repository" section of the [GitHub official documentation](https://docs.github.com/gb/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

 ### Initialize GitHub repository (optional) <a name="init-github-repo"></a>